fmorgner/django-maccman/README.rst

 =======
-MailMan
+MAccMan
 =======

-MailMan is a reusable django application to facilitate easy management of email accounts, mailboxes, and aliases. **MailMan is currently under heavy development and not suited for production use.**
+MAccMan is a reusable django application to facilitate easy management of email accounts, mailboxes, and aliases. **MAccMan is currently under heavy development and not suited for production use.**

 Support notes
 -------------